devcollaborative/limit-image-filesize/README.md

 A WordPress plugin that limits uploaded images to 5MB filesize

 ## Description
-This plugin checks the upload file type and if it's an image, rejects it if its larger than 5MB.
+This plugin checks the upload file type and if it's an image, rejects it if it's larger than 5MB.
 Documents and other non-image media larger than 5MB are allowed.

 The plugin also adds text to the message on the Media Gallery upload screen "Maximum upload file size: 100 MB.
 Image uploads restricted to 5 MB."